Ije-le/jour329w_fall2025/opara/stardem_draft/notes2.md

 Numbering the interconnected issues helped with identification.

 Though this took care of the redundancy in the initial draft and produced what I think is a better copy, I suspect that going back and forth between sections to read interconnected issues when necessary might also pose another issue.
 But I think this is a much betetr alternative to reading the same thing over and over.

+## GEOGRAPHIC FOCUS
+The beatbook_generator.py or the new API key or both made the beatbook generation very seemless.
+I made Talbot as my geographical focus after giving copilot my previous beatbook draft and [asking copilot to list possible geographical areas we could focus on witih reasons.]
+Copilot suggested a long list of reasons to focus on Talbot county, but what I found interesting was that there was a strong concenttration of public safety stories on the location [more than anywhere else in the doc? verify]

+The first beatbook, talbot_beatbook.md, began with a table, and as a reporter I do not think that I would like a table to be the first thing I come across in a beatbook.
+The entire document was mostly tabular, so I made a note to change the variation in my next draft.
+But what I liked was the geographical focus section.
+The information there was such that a new beat reporter understabds what happens where and why.
+The thematic section is also very informative, but I would have preferred if links were attached rather than just quotes.
+Links give the reporters the option to explore the entire story and get further information on the topics more than quotes can.
+Given our focus on geography, I'd say the most useful part of this document is the geographic analysis.[The distinctive issues part makees it clear the type of stories the area generates/the newsroom is interested in]

+Things to change in next draft:
+More narrative
+Less tables
+Links in addtion/instead of quote in thematic sections

+ $ uv run python beatbook_generator.py source_stories.json -m groq/openai/gpt-oss-120b -t "Talbot County Public Safety" -o talbot_beatbook.md